JamieeLee/Infernity/README.md

 - 1.04 - Restored compatibility with vanilla, changed affix generation system (IMPORTANT!
 All items from previous versions will go crazy :( But the item system is good now).
 Compatibility is vanilla->infernity only.
 At least it means you can start playing infernity with your items from vanilla :)
 - 1.05 - Added experience bar
 - 1.06 - Map shared between players, Uniques from Inferno will have an additional affix as well!
 They are called `Superuniques`
+- 1.07 - Gold pile max size increased from 5k to 1m, shift+clicking a scroll/potion in inventory will add it to belt, shop selection stays after buying, some fixes for spells

 # Screenshots
 Some screenshots from the mod (You can find more screenshots on discord):